There was a point in my life back in 2012-2017 where fitness was my life.

 The reason will remain undisclosed for the time being…

-As for lifting, I’ve historically trained 3 days per week for years because I don’t recover super well from workouts.
+As for lifting, I’ve historically trained 3 days per week for years because I don’t recover super well from workouts and the new job has been more demanding than previous jobs.

 I am getting stronger bit by bit despite my lower energy lately, so that’s good at least.